Stock market: Morgan Stanley sees strong case for re rating, new highs soon - BusinessToday

 Ridham Desai and Nayant Parekh of Morgan Stanley in a fresh strategy note on Monday said domestic investors should get ready for the stock market to hit new highs in the months ahead.
 The re-rating of Indian equities is on the anvil for fundamental reasons, they said.

+The Morgan Stanley analysts suggested a June 2026 target of 89,000 on the BSE Sensex, which implies an upside potential of 10 per cent from the prevailing level.
+This target suggests that the BSE Sensex would trade at a trailing P/E multiple of 23.5 times, ahead of the 25-year average of 21 times.
+The premium over the historical average reflects greater confidence in the medium-term growth cycle in India, India's lower beta, a higher terminal growth rate, and a predictable policy environment, the Morgan Stanley analysts said.

 The Morgan Stanley analysts said they remain confident on India and ahead of consensus.
-The soft earnings growth patch that started with Q22025 seems to be ending but the market is probably not yet
+The soft earnings growth patch that started with Q2 2025 seems to be ending but the market is probably not yet convinced, they said.

 "Supporting a turn in growth is a dovish central bank but confidence in it may need better clarity on the external growth environment and GST rate rationalization.
 A final trade deal with the US, more capex announcements, acceleration in loans (we are already seeing activity in the corporate bond market), uniform improvement in high frequency data and improving trade with China could act as catalysts," they said.
 While FPI portfolio positioning is at its weakest since the data started in 2000, Morgan Stanley said India’s low beta implies outperformance in a global bear market but underperformance in a bull market.

 For Indian equities, downside risks arise from slowing global growth and worsening geopolitics.